vandharlok/house_predict/README.md

 </ul>

 <h4>Random Forest</h4>
-<p>We also tried a Random Forest model.
-We scaled the data (made sure all the numbers are on a similar scale) to help the model perform better.</p>
+<p>We also tried a Random Forest model.</p>

 <h4>Hyperparameter Tuning</h4>
-<p>We tweaked the settings of the Random Forest model to make it work even better.</p>
+<p>We tweaked the settings of the Random Forest model to make it work even better, but was not the case</p>

 <h3><strong>Checking How We Did</strong></h3>
 <p>We looked at:</p>